 - A nurse or other health provider will give you this medicine.

-- When this medicine is used to prevent nausea and vomiting caused by cancer medicines (chemotherapy), it is usually given 30 minutes before the start of chemotherapy.
+- When this medicine is used to prevent nausea and vomiting caused by cancer medicines (chemotherapy), it is usually given 30 minutes before the start of chemotherapy for at least 15 minutes.
 Additional doses may be given 4 hours and 8 hours after the first dose.